Revealed preferences for dynamically inconsistent models: Introduction

-Given these motivating results, we turn to a general and abstract model of choice with dynamic inconsistency.
+In search for a tractable formulation, we turn to a general and abstract model of choice with dynamic inconsistency.
 We consider a dataset of choices from multiple budgets, and assume that only on-path choices are observed.
-The most important behavioral models that we consider involve naive and sophisticated agents.
+Our model allows for very general preferences, nesting the quasi-hyperbolic model, as well as many other models of intertemporal choice.
+The behavioral models that we consider involve naive and sophisticated agents.
 A naive Alice will make week-one choices unawares that her week-two self may not comply with her planned choices in week one.
 A sophisticated Alice will engage in strategic behavior vis-a-vis her week-two self.
 She will choose consumption in week one, fully internalizing the optimal response that her preferences will implement in week two.
+A sophisticated Alice's choices are equilibrium outcomes of a game between the preferences she holds at different points in time.

 We provide characterizations of the datasets that are rationalizable by means of the naive, and of the sophisticated, models.
 The key ideas, as in most studies of revealed preference theory, is to connect the theoretical behavioral models to the configurations in the data that allow us (as analysists) to draw conclusions about the direction of the agents' preferences.
 In other words, to identify the configurations of data that define the correct notion of revealed preference.
 The axioms then take the form of standard ``strong axiom of revealed preference,'' acyclicity, conditions.
 These are discussed in detail in Section~\ref{sec:generalmodel}, where we also provide examples that illustrate when the axioms are violated.
-Our results are stated in Section~\ref{sec:characterizations}.
+Our results are stated in Section~\ref{sec:characterizations} and proven in Section~\ref{sec:proofs}.